tsatse/bedrock/README.md

         destinationDirectory: <directory of the project> // required }

+As the name implies, installs npm dependencies by issuing the following command in the working directory :

+    > npm install

 **npmLink**

     {
         actionType: 'npmLink',
         destinationDirectory: <directory of the project> // required }

+As the name implies, links the npm package locally so that it becomes available by other local packages that would link to it.
+It runs the following command in the working directory :

+    > npm link

 ### licence